awslabs/aws-embedded-metrics-dotnet/README.md

 ### Graceful Shutdown

 In any environment, other than AWS Lambda, we recommend running an out-of-process agent (the CloudWatch Agent or FireLens / Fluent-Bit) to collect the EMF events.
+When using an out-of-process agent, we will buffer the data asynchronously in process to handle any transient communication issues with the agent.
+This means that when the `MetricsLogger` gets flushed, data may not be safely persisted yet.
+To gracefully shutdown the environment, you can call shutdown on the environment's sink.
+This is an async call that should be awaited.
 A full example can be found in the examples directory.

 ```c#
 var configuration = new Configuration